 For example, when a company says it supports inclusion and goes and hires people with disabilities.
 When a company says it believes in diversity and has appropriate representation of minorities.
 Or, when a company says it has zero tolerance for sexual harassment and terminates anyone that violates that code.

-Case in point, after Trump’s executive order banning refugees and immigrants from certain countries from entering United States, Intel has issued a company statement on its website reaffirming its support of lawful immigration and commitment to support any affected employees.
+Case in point, after Trump’s executive order banning refugees and immigrants from certain countries from entering the United States, Intel has issued a company statement on its website reaffirming its support of lawful immigration and commitment to support any affected employees.

 Conversely, when soon after the presidential elections IBM’s CEO issued an open letter in support of Trump, an IBM employee quit the company.
 That employee issued her own open letter to her CEO stating that she cannot work for a company that violates the values she feels strongly about.

 Leaders and companies need to have a clear and meaningful purpose.
-Furthermore, it’s important that teams and companies establish and communicate their shared values.
+Furthermore, it’s important that teams and organizations establish and communicate their shared values.
 These values should be real and genuine.
 Not just nice words to write on the company’s website.

 Also, leaders have to exemplify these values in their actions and conduct.
 In other words, “walk the walk” and not just “talk the talk”.
 Especially when doing the right thing may result in losing money or customers.
 People are not stupid, and they are quick to detect insincerity and phony behavior.
 Leaders earn trust and pride with their actions, performance, and staying true to their words and commitments.